zaceno/hyperapp-nestable/README.md

 ### The special action called `init`

 If you add an action called `init` to your component, this action will be called when the component is first rendered.
-You may need this to set something up with browser API's.
-Another reason might be to copy "initial" values (passed as props) to "running" values.
+It will be passed the component's props as its first argument.

 Such as if you want your `Counter` component to accept a starting value as a prop, you don't want the actual value to change when whatever was the basis for the starting value changes.
 So you could implement the counter this way: